The best kids' TV this Christmas

 From Watership Down to Zog and The Midnight Gang, here's everything you need to know about the best television for children and families over Christmas 2018

-The presents are unwrapped, the turkey’s in the oven, and it’s time for the real Christmas highlight: the TV.

-And as ever, the best picks are for the kids (of all ages, of course), ranging from the animated adaptation of Julia Donaldson and Axel Scheffler’s Zog, to BBC1’s highly-anticipated Watership Down featuring a starry voice cast.
+They may be dreaming of unwrapping Christmas presents, but there are some great gifts for kids (of all ages) on TV this festive season, ranging from the animated adaptation of Julia Donaldson and Axel Scheffler’s Zog, to BBC1’s highly-anticipated Watership Down featuring a starry voice cast.

-Here’s everything you need to know about the best children’s TV on this Christmas.
+Here’s everything you need to know about the best children’s TV on this Christmas period.

 - Strictly Come Dancing Christmas line-up REVEALED